-- Kapalua Beach (Maui): On an island with many great beaches, Kapalua takes the prize.
-This golden crescent with swaying palms is protected from strong winds and currents by two outstretched lava-rock promontories.
-Its calm waters are perfect for snorkeling, swimming, and kayaking.
+- are perfect for snorkeling, swimming, and kayaking.
 The beach borders the Kapalua Bay Hotel, but it's long enough for everyone to enjoy.
 Facilities include showers, restrooms, and lifeguards.
 See p.
-285.

-- Papohaku Beach (Molokai): One

-of Hawaii's longest beaches, these

-gold sands stretch on for some 3

-miles and are about as wide as a

-football field.
-Offshore, the ocean

-churns mightily in winter, but the

-waves die down in summer, mak ing the calm waters inviting for

-- swimming, picnics, beach walks, and sunset watching.
+279. - Papohaku Beach (Molokai): One of Hawaii's longest beaches, these gold sands stretch on for some 3 miles and are about as wide as a football field.
+Offshore, the ocean churns mightily in winter, but the waves die down in summer, making the calm waters inviting for swimming, picnics, beach walks, and sunset watching.
 See p.
-324. - Hulopoe Beach (Lanai): This golden, palm-fringed beach off the south coast of Lanai gently slopes down to the azure waters of a Marine Life Conservation District, where clouds of tropical fish flourish and spinner dolphins come to play.
+318. - Hulopoe Beach (Lanai): This golden, palm-fringed beach off the south coast of Lanai gently slopes down to the azure waters of a Marine Life Conservation District, where clouds of tropical fish flourish and spinner dolphins come to play.
 A tide pool in the lava rocks defines one side of the bay, while the other is lorded over by the Manele Bay Hotel, which sits prominently on the hill above.
 Offshore, you'll find good swimming, snorkeling, and diving; onshore, there's a full complement of beach facilities, from restrooms to camping areas.
 See p.
-337. - Haena Beach (Kauai): Backed by verdant cliffs, this curvaceous North Shore beach has starred as paradise in many a movie.
+335. - Haena Beach (Kauai): Backed by verdant cliffs, this curvaceous North Shore beach has starred as paradise in many a movie.
 It's easy to see why Hollywood loves Haena Beach, with its grainy golden sand and translucent turquoise waters.
 Summer months bring calm waters for swimming and snorkeling, while winter brings mighty waves for surfers.
 There are plenty of facilities on hand, including picnic tables, restrooms, and showers.
 See p.
-385.
+390.